-A land of much mystery, Russia is a great place to visit at any time of year.
+A land of much mystery, Russia is a great place to travel to at any time of year.
 However, to witness it at its most Russian, you really have to go in winter.
+Here are some travel tips for visiting Russia in winter.

 The serious snow begins to arrive in November and can stay until early April, but the best time to go to experience the world-renowned Russian winter is January and February.
 Travelling at these times means you’ll have fewer hours of daylight—approximately 6 hours—but also ensures you’ll have blankets of picture-perfect snow, and that it won’t yet have turned to springtime slush.
 It also gives you the chance to celebrate New Year (1–5 January) and Orthodox Christmas (7 January).